Rigor/LoadTimesTool/README.md

 ![Rigor Data Pull - Copy Spreadsheet](https://github.com/Rigor/LoadTimesTool/blob/master/images/data_pull_get_metrics.gif?raw=true)

-   Select the Check ID for the check you want to pull data for (Column A), and copy it into the sidebar where prompted.
-Then check the      checkboxes for the timings you want to pull data for.
-Finally, choose a timeframe for the data--if you select Custom, you will be        asked to select a From date and a To date.
+   Select the Check ID for the check you want to pull data for (Column A) and copy it into the sidebar where prompted.
+Then, select the appropriate metrics you want to pull data for.
+Finally, choose a timeframe for the data.
+Note: if you select Custom, you will be asked to select a From Date and a To Date.

    NOTE: Timing data is rolled-up based on timeframe:

      0-24 hours: every run is returned;
      24 hours - 3 days: hourly rollups;
      Over 3 days: daily rollups.